 |Awful 0%||Poor 0%||Okay 25%||Good 50%||Great 25%|

-If you enjoy this then try: All Hallows-by-the-Tower (walk it in 14 mins or catch a train from Bank to All Hallows-by-the-Tower); Billingsgate Roman House and Baths (walk it in 12 mins or catch a train from Bank to Billingsgate Roman House and Baths) and Museum of London (you can walk it in 6 mins).
+If you enjoy this then try: All Hallows-by-the-Tower (walk it in 14 mins or catch a train from Bank to All Hallows-by-the-Tower); Billingsgate Roman House and Baths (walk it in 12 mins or catch a train from Bank to Billingsgate Roman House and Baths); Guildhall (you can walk there in less than 1 min) and Museum of London (you can walk it in 6 mins).